unik-name/docs.unikname.network/docs/uns-setting-up-node/README.md

 It means that our code is only accessible via invitation.
 [Send us](mailto:contact@unik-name.com) your docker ID or email in order to grant you read access.

 Once done, you'll be able to pull our `universalnamesystem/core` image.

+## Network configuration

+Depending on your hosting infrastructure, you will need open TCP ports on your firewall:
+- DEVNET:
+  * 4102 (required): this is the communication port used by the node to exchange information with other nodes of the UNS network
+  * 4103 (optional): open it if you want to open the API to the world, in order to submit transactions for example.
+If you don't know what is it for, let it closed
+- MAINNET: not available yet

+There is no standard documentation to do that, so please follow the firewall configuration guide provided by your hosting provider, or if you are running a node at home, the guide for your 'home box'.

 ## Run a node